 By the start of 2021, the 3M Combat Arms Earplugs litigation had already become the largest consolidated mass tort in U.S. history.
 Right now there are 272,416 individual lawsuits against 3M alleging that the company’s defective earplugs caused hearing damage.

-This year gave us 9 rounds of bellwether test trials in the 3M earplugs litigation featuring the claims of eleven plaintiffs.
+2021 gave us 10 rounds of bellwether test trials in the 3M earplugs litigation featuring the claims of eleven plaintiffs.
 Nine bellwether plaintiffs have won their claims against 3M and been awarded damages.
-The average damages awarded to these cases is over $4 million, even when you factor in the losses.
+The average damages awarded in 2021 was around $4 million, even when you factor in the losses.

-The Paraquat lawsuits were consolidated into a new MDL earlier this year and there are now over 300 paraquat lawsuits pending in the MDL.
+The Paraquat lawsuits were consolidated into a new MDL and by the end of 2021, 300 paraquat lawsuits were pending in the MDL.
 More than half of the pending paraquat lawsuits were filed between April and October of 2021.
 The judge in the Paraquat MDL has developed a Plaintiff’s Assessment Questionnaire(PAQ) for all incoming plaintiffs to the litigation.

 The MDL judge has established detailed protocol and rules for how the parties will go about selecting cases for the bellwether trials set for January 2023.
 An initial pool of 20 cases will be selected as bellwether “discovery cases.”
 Ten will be picked by the plaintiffs and ten by the defense.
 Once the 20 cases are selected, fact discovery in these cases will start immediately.
 Three of the 20 cases will be selected for the opening bellwether trials in January 2023.

-Don’t expect a ton of fireworks from the Elmiron litigation in 2022.
-Our lawyers expect the number of pending cases to double over the course of the year.
+Our lawyers expect the number of pending cases to double over 2022 and that happened.

 Firefighting Foam (AFFF)